Legislation and Policy

 - Community Services – This is the most important solution to improving interactions between police and people with disabilities.
 Ensuring that people with disabilities receive the community services they need can prevent these law enforcement encounters from happening in the first place.
 We must stop using our law enforcement system as a substitute for a failing disability service system.

-AAPD’s Director of Interfaith Engagement, Curtis Ramsey-Lucas, published a blog about improving police interactions with people with disabilities.
+For additional information view one of AAPD’s blogs about improving police interactions with people with disabilities.